 3. Delivery Times

 Deliveries are important – especially if you work in B2B industries.
-If you are late with a delivery, that affects the customer’s bottom line.
+If you are late with a delivery, that can affect the customer’s bottom line.
 Take a restaurant, for example.
 If a truck delivering its bread is a day late on its delivery, a sandwich shop can’t sell sandwiches.
 That’s one full day of revenue that the restaurant losses out on.

 How to Solve This Customer Complaint: